As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Here’s where things can get a little tricky.
 Prices vary not just from one brand to another but even from one essential oil to another.

-Several factors go into pricing essential oils, from the harvesting and extraction techniques to the oil itself as well as the brand.
+Several factors go into pricing essential oils, from the harvesting and extraction techniques to the type of essential oil itself and the brand.

 To get some perspective on the price, here’s how much raw material is needed to extract a few common essential oils.